root-project/root/tree/ntuple/v7/doc/README.md

 so that dedicated implementations for key-value stores and other storage systems are conceivable.
 At this point, the only provided backend stores the pages in ROOT files.

-NTuples are further grouped into **clusters**, which are, like TTree clusters, self-contained blocks of consecutive entries.
+RNTuples are further grouped into **clusters**, which are, like TTree clusters, self-contained blocks of consecutive entries.
 Clusters provide a unit of writing and will provide the means for parallel writing of data in a future version of RNTuple.